Lessons in Solo Travel

 Heading out for a solo adventure allows you the chance to have some peace.
 You can spend some time hiking in nature or even take the time to finish a good book while laying on the beach.
 There won’t be the distraction of chatter in the background and you can re-center and re-focus so you can return to your daily life feeling renewed and rejuvenated.

 Hiking and adventure travel go hand in hand.
-You might have noticed over the last few years I have been taking more and more time offline to reconnect on a different level.
+You might have noticed over the last few years I have been taking more and more time offline.
+This has helped me to reconnect on a different level.
 I’ve been spending much more time outdoors and in nature.
-It is amazing to look back at the person I was and the person I’ve become through spending more time alone in the outdoors.
+It is amazing to look back at the person I was and the person I’ve become.
+I encourage you to try it!